Mexico City: Art

 After the Mexican Revolution, an avant-garde artistic movement originated in Mexico City: muralism.
 Many of the works of muralists José Clemente Orozco, David Alfaro Siqueiros and Diego Rivera are displayed in numerous buildings in the city, most notably at the National Palace and the Palacio de Bellas Artes.
 Frida Kahlo, wife of Rivera, with a strong nationalist expression, was also one of the most renowned of Mexican painters.
 Her house has become a museum that displays many of her works.

 The former home of Rivera muse Dolores Olmedo houses the namesake museum.
 The facility is in Xochimilco borough in southern Mexico City and includes several buildings surrounded by sprawling manicured lawns.
 It houses a large collection of Rivera and Kahlo paintings and drawings, as well as living Xoloizcuintles (Mexican Hairless Dog).
 It also regularly hosts small but important temporary exhibits of classical and modern art (e.g. Venetian Masters and Contemporary New York artists).

-During the 20th century, many artists immigrated to Mexico City from different regions of Mexico, such as Leopoldo Méndez, an engraver from Veracruz, who supported the creation of the socialist Taller de la Gráfica Popular (Popular Graphics Workshop), designed to help blue-collar workers find a venue to express their art.
+In the 20th century, many artists immigrated to Mexico City from different regions of Mexico, such as Leopoldo Méndez, an engraver from Veracruz, who supported the creation of the socialist Taller de la Gráfica Popular (Popular Graphics Workshop), designed to help blue-collar workers find a venue to express their art.
 Other painters came from abroad, such as Catalan painter Remedios Varo and other Spanish and Jewish exiles.
 It was in the second half of the 20th century that the artistic movement began to drift apart from the Revolutionary theme.
 José Luis Cuevas opted for a modernist style in contrast to the muralist movement associated with social politics.